sandbox-bio/sandbox.bio/src/content/datepro-07-text-processing/steps/Step07.md

 Finding the relevant entities in text is sometimes not enough.
 We need to know which sentences may describe possible relationships between those entities, such as a relation between a disease and a compound.

-This a complex text mining challenge, but a simple approach is to con- struct a pattern that allow any kind of characters between two entities:
+This a complex text mining challenge, but a simple approach is to construct a pattern that allow any kind of characters between two entities:

 <Execute command="grep -n -w -E 'MH[SNE]?.*(C|c)affeine' chebi_27732_sentences.txt" />